j19sch/j19sch.github.io/posts/2025/20250103-optimizing-for-moments-of-discovery.md

 # A good habit: inviting serendipity in

 mix things up for serendipity
 refer back to intro: can you make more moments of discovery happen?

----

-What do you do to optimize for moments of discovery?
-Do you see risks of these two practices and one habit backfiring?
-Are there context where you would not want to optimize for moments of discovery?

----

 Optimize as in: